Xqua/3DMicroscopyVolumeViewer/README.md

   - Change the texture3D type based on Channel Number from 1 Alpha8 -> 2 RG8 -> 3 RGB24 -> 4 RGBA32
   - Modify the shader from sending back the pixel value based on the sum of alpha to a transfer function of sum of alpha per color channel.
 Each channel giving the color of a pixel in an RGB setting.
 - Ameliorate the Shader RayMarching ...
 There are a lot of artefacts that are quite ugly.
 It looks like the Alpha Blending is just not ... performing well ?
 Or maybe the number of Rays ? ...
+- Clean the unity project and remove all that is not used or needed !

 # Usage
 The basic usage is to launch the executable, and then select your dataset.
 Wait for it to load, and then Enjoy !